 You are responsible for providing us examples of how you use your trademark in sales, preferably in a single pdf file.
 This can include screenshots of your web page or social media, as well as pictures of your signage, a booth at a tradeshow, brochures, tags on items for sale, and others.
 If you ask us to search and organize this information for you, there will be an additional fee for this service.

 You can also file an application to protect a mark you are not yet using in sales.
 This process requires additional filings, and carries an additional fee because of that.

-Our base fee includes responding to the USPTO office actions and examiners amendments.
+We also respond to the USPTO office actions and examiners amendments.
 More information about the pricing can be found in our trademark pricing matrix.
 Sometimes an application needs tweaked – such as the wording or a color description.
 There are also requests for additional examples of use.
 Finally, there can be legal arguments about the viability of your application.
 We respond to these requests after discussion with you about what is required to overcome any objections raised.

 Once the examining attorney’s questions have all been answered, the mark will be published in the Federal Register.
 There is a four week period where potential competitors can file ‘opposition” to your mark.